benediktschmitt/emsm/README.md

 	minecraft

-This will created the other subdirectories and the configuration files.
+This will create the other subdirectories and the configuration files.
 If the *bin-script* does not work, take a look at the [documentation](http://emsm.benediktschmitt.de/how_to/index.html).

 ## Configuration